 The “flop” is another term that you here in Texas Hold’em.

-Two hole cards are dealt face down and not revealed until the call, the next three cards are dealt face up – making them the flop because they are revealed to all.
-After the last card, the “river” is dealt.
-With the last card give, betting commences.
+Two hole cards are face down and not revealed until the call; the next three cards are face up – making them the flop because they are visible to all.
+After the last card, the “river” face.
+With the last card gives, betting commences.

 Learning to play can be exciting and fun.